Thursday, January 10, 2008

 Millions of Conservative men will enthusiastically vote for a woman presidential candidate who shares their views.
 Unfortunately, such women are not available in this race.

-Yet, some HS maintain American men will only support women if we don't feel "threatened" by them and by extension women we do admire are only sycophants - shrinking violets in need of male pollen.
+Yet, some HS maintain American men will only support women if we don't feel "threatened" by them and by extension women we do admire are only sycophants - shrinking violets without pollen.

 Tuesday, December 18, 2007